Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 How to invest in Europe

-Our Select 50 list narrows down the choice.
-Here are a few options for you to consider:
+Lots of funds, investment trusts and ETFs (exchange-traded funds) focus on Europe, but too much choice can be overwhelming.
+Our Select 50 list narrows down the options.
+Here are a few for you to consider.

 Barings Europe Select Trust